sprollucy/Sweatbot-Beta/README.md

 1.0.03-beta
 - Added a auto updater/installer to ease updating.
 It will download any missing file/changes you may miss while updating it the drag and drop way.
 You can use it as a stand alone installer as well
 - When updating this time make sure you replace the 'Sweat bot.exe' and also add 'Sweat bot Updater.exe' as well.

-1.0.02-beta
-- Minor UI Tweaks
-- Added Volume adjustments to custom sound clips
-- Added Xbox Mappings(buttons only)
-- Added Loop Mouse to position.
-Now you can set a position and "stick" your mouse cursor there
-- Adjusted command execution patterns so Async commands correctly execute after or during a delay.
-This should help with some timing issues
-- Updated Pixelate Screen with normal non Sync command.
-Useful if you wish to stack multiple after another
-- Removed Trader Menu as it doesn't fit what I'm planning on doing. the !traders command is still available for chat.
-- Added option for if commands are paused, it will tell the user that it is paused when they try to run a command.
-If you pause the commands on the menu, it will notify chat as well
-- I made a terrible icon for now
-- Added Shutdown PC
-- Added Restart PC
-- Adjusted the pause out of raid feature.
-It does not currently save its state and will need to be turned on each time till I rewrite how it checks.
-Will need to do further testing to make sure it fully functions